michalc/aiodnsresolver/README.md

 This can be used as part of a HA system: if a nameserver isn't contactable, this pattern avoids waiting for its timeout before querying another nameserver.

+## Security considerations

+To migitate spoofing, several techniques are used.

+- Each query is given a random ID, which is checked against any response.

+- Each domain name is encoded with [0x20-bit encoding](https://astrolavos.gatech.edu/articles/increased_dns_resistance.pdf), which is checked against any response.

+- A new socket, and so a new random local port, is used for each query.

+- Requests made for a domain while there is an in-flight query for that domain, wait for the the in-flight query to finish, and use its result.

+## Scope

+The scope of this project is deliberately restricted to operations that are used to resolve A or AAAA records: to resolve a domain name to its IP addresses, and have similar responsibilities to `gethostbyname`.
+Some limited extra behaviour is present/may be added, but great care is taken to prevent scope creep, especially to not add complexity that isn't required to resolve A or AAAA records.

+- UDP queries are made, but not TCP.
+DNS servers must support UDP, and it's impossible for a single A and AAAA record to not fit into the maximum size of a UDP DNS response, 512 bytes.
+There may be other data that the DNS server would return in TCP connections, but this isn't required to resolve a domain name to a single IP address.

+  It is technically possible that in the case of extremely high numbers of A or AAAA records for a domain, they would not fit in a single UDP message.
+However, this is extremely unlikely, and in this unlikely case, extremely unlikely to affect applications in any meaningful way.

+- The resolver is a _stub_ resolver: it delegates the responsibility of recursion to the nameserver(s) it queries.
+In the vast majority of envisioned use cases this is acceptable, since the nameservers in `/etc/resolve.conf` will be recursive.

 ## Example: aiohttp

 ```python